prachisarode95/Google-Earth-Engine-ChatGPT-Project/README.md

-# 🌍 Geospatial Data Analysis with ChatGPT and Google Earth Engine
+# ⚙️🌍 Geospatial Data Analysis with ChatGPT and Google Earth Engine

 This project demonstrates how to use **ChatGPT-generated prompts** and the **Google Earth Engine JavaScript API** to build a series of practical geospatial analyses.
-It follows exercises from the course *"Introduction to Geospatial Data Analysis with ChatGPT and Google Earth Engine"*, applying real-world use cases like vegetation monitoring, air quality assessment, drought mapping, and flood detection.
+It follows exercises from the course *"Introduction to Geospatial Data Analysis with ChatGPT and Google Earth Engine"*, applying real-world use cases like vegetation monitoring, air quality assessment, drought mapping, flood detection, and urban planning.

 ---